d-german/code-quality-design/Writerside/topics/Relationship-between-Dependency-Inversion-Dependency-Injection-Inversion-of-Control-and-SOLID.md

-# Relationship between Dependency Inversion, Dependency Injection, Inversion of Control and SOLID
+# Relationship between Dependency Inversion, Dependency Injection, Inversion of Control, and SOLID

 `Example1` class contains (composition) a stable and a volatile dependency.